jhao6/d7hsdx/data_cleaning/README.md

-This is code for paper "An Accelerated Algorithm for Stochastic Bilevel Optimization under Unbounded Smoothness"
+This is code for paper "An Accelerated Algorithm for Stochastic Bilevel Optimization under Unbounded Smoothness".

 To run data hyper-cleaning on SNLI experiments, you can download the original data from [SNLI Corpus](https://nlp.stanford.edu/projects/snli/), or directly download the **preprocessed version** from [link](https://sendgb.com/zAjLJpQVWca).